All roads lead to Oaxaca: the new digital nomad hub in Mexico

 Safe travels and let us know if you have any questions!
 Now I leave the floor to Ian.

 Oaxaca is has been growing as a base for digital nomads for the past few years, and as it continues to grow, it keeps getting better equipped for remote workers.
-For those interested in culture and food, nature and history, local and ex-pat communities, the cost of living and the feeling of being at home, Oaxaca is an excellent choice for digital nomads!
+For those interested in culture and food, nature and history, local and ex-pat communities, the cost of living, and the feeling of being at home, Oaxaca is an excellent choice for digital nomads!

-Oaxaca has a number of co-working spaces scattered around both the historic centre as well as more residential areas.
+Oaxaca has a number of co-working spaces scattered around both the historic center as well as more residential areas.
 This gives you a lot of freedom in choosing where you want to live while being close to your chosen ‘office’.
-Most of the foreign amenities, such as grocery stores, movie theatres, Sam’s Club, Walmart, etc are found outside of the historic centre, which could also be a consideration of where you choose to live.
+Most of the foreign amenities, such as grocery stores, movie theatres, Sam’s Club, Walmart, etc are found outside of the historic center, which could also be a consideration of where you choose to live.

-The historic centre is teeming with markets, restaurants, bars, hotels, museums, art galleries and parks, which makes it very liveable if you want to be in the heart of the action.
+The historic center is teeming with markets, restaurants, bars, hotels, museums, art galleries and parks, which makes it very liveable if you want to be in the heart of the action.
 You’ll never have to walk more than a few blocks to find an ATM, laundromat, or simply somewhere to kick back and relax.

-Oaxaca is a huge producer of coffee beans, amongst many other specialities, which means there is an abundance of coffee shops on nearly every corner.
+Oaxaca is a huge producer of coffee beans, amongst many other specialties, which means there is an abundance of coffee shops on nearly every corner.
 Wi-Fi definitely varies from place to place, though if you’re just looking for a good cup of Joe in a beautiful setting, few cities will compete with the coffee scene here, keeping you well-fuelled for your online work!

-Wi-Fi can be hit or miss around the city, both in cafes, as well as your apartment.
+Wi-Fi can be hit or miss around the city, both in cafes, as well as in your apartment.
 If you plan to work from home, you may want to do a test on the Wi-Fi before signing a lease, or discuss with your landlord if it’s possible to pay for an upgraded account (they are often reluctant, however).
-Sometimes high speed isn’t available in that neighbourhood either.
+Sometimes high speed isn’t available in that neighborhood either.
 The fastest guaranteed WiFi is at a select few co-working spaces (not all of them), which will be covered later in the Co-Working section.

 Overall, Oaxaca has an amazing scene and is very easy to fall in love with.
 I came here with the intention of staying for only a month – and that was in October 2016.
 I’m still here, and still just as much in love with it as the day I arrived.